wasike146/e-vote/README.md

-e-vote | o-vote based on web
+e-vote | electronic vote based on web
 ======
 Simple online voting which coded with HTML, CSS, PHP, and JavaScript.